NREL/EnergyPlus/design/FY2016/Plant Equipment Autosizing Gaps.md

 This fraction will be applied to the full heat rejection when operating at nominal capacity and nominal COP to model a capacity limit for the heat rejection.
 If this field is not entered then the capacity fraction is set to 1.0.

+####1.22.10.1.71 Field: Turbine Engine Efficiency

+This optional field is the nominal turbine engine efficiency and is used when Gas Turbine Engine Capacity is set to Autosize.
+Default of 0.35.

 ###Chiller:EngineDriven